 - the marvelous design and function of the female body and reproductive system/menstrual cycles

-- geared towards high school girls
+- geared towards high school sophomore girls and older

 - aligned with Catholic teaching and values